 - NBSFA Jackets shall be determined at the end of the regular season tournament schedule and awarded to the team of the year.
 The NBSFA Classic Champions shall be awarded Jackets following the completion of the Classic Tournament.
-For the 2022 season, The NBSFA will purchase jackets for the top 10 teams based on TOTY points.
+The NBSFA will purchase jackets for the top 10 teams based on TOTY points.

 - Team of the Year Ties: In the event of a tie for the Team of the year (TOTY), the tie will be broken based on placement in the NBSFA Classic.

 - Points are awarded as follows: first-place 1 point, second-place 2 points and so on.

 - Team of the Year points will be determined by overall finishes only.

 - Lunker of the Year – The NBSFA Lunker of the Year shall be determined at the end of the regular season tournament schedule.
 Only big fish caught during qualifier tournaments count toward the Lunker of the Year.
 In the event of a tie for the Lunker of the Year each team will be awarded the Lunker of the Year and monies will be divided equally.